-Why Choose Therapeutic Boarding Schools For Georgia Girls?
+Therapeutic Boarding Schools For Girls From Georgia

 Through their accredited academics, use of animal and equine therapy, and experienced and caring staff, Asheville Academy helps young girls from Georgia and their families find success.

 Asheville Academy For Girls Has Helped Georgia Girls Find Success

 With our expert staff and clinical model, we help girls emerge from problem-centered and self-defeating patterns and start a journey towards the enriched life they are capable of and deserve.

 Our team of licensed professional counselors have training, certifications, or licensure in multiple therapeutic techniques including, Art Therapy, Family Therapy, Therapeutic Wilderness Interventions, and Clinical Addictions Licensure.

 We encourage families to have regular communication with their daughter as she transitions through our program to help repair family dynamics.

 - Helping Your Daughter with ADHD Struggling In An Academic SettingADHD symptoms can make focusing in school extremely difficult for your daughter.
 As a parent, you want your daughter to have academic success and perform to her fullest potential.
 While medication does play an important role in reducing ADHD symptoms, research reveals many non-medication methods that are beneficial to combating...
 Read more »

 - Alternatives to Medication for Young Girls with ADHDAttention deficit hyperactivity disorder (ADHD) is a relatively common mental disorder that affects primarily children and can be carried into adulthood.
 This disorder is most commonly treated with prescribed medication and is effective for roughly 80% of people.
 However, like most medications, ADHD medications can come with some harsh side...
 Read more »